 The performance obligation with regards to sale of land is satisfied at a point in time when customer has access to the plot.
-The Company has established a criteria of having a signed sales agreement and payment of 20% or more to grant access of plot to the customer.

 Upon recognition of revenue against a certain plot, the infrastructure cost allocated to the plot of land is released to the statement of comprehensive income, as cost of revenue.